SnkSynthesis/voxel-game/README.md

 # voxel-game
 A simple voxel game written in Java.
-Still a work in progress.

 * Make sure you have Java 11+ installed though the `pom.xml` file can be configured to support Java 8.